drupaldiversity/diversity-of-the-web/SURVEY.md

     () Disagree
     () Strongly Disagree

-    Having people express all aspects of their identities benefits my company.
+    Encouraging people to express all aspects of their identities benefits my company.
     () Strongly Agree
     () Agree
     () Neutral